Applying to Waterloo

 - On your application, you may apply to Architecture and/or only one Engineering program, including Software Engineering.

-- To apply to additional Engineering programs at Waterloo, you can use the Admission Information Form (AIF) once you've applied.
+- To apply to additional Engineering programs at Waterloo, you can use the Admission Information Form (AIF) once you've applied to let us know if there are other Engineering programs that you would like to be considered for.
 You'll receive instructions for completing your AIF after you've applied to Waterloo.

 All official documents, including transcripts and English language test results, must be sent directly to our Registrar's Office by your school, issuing institution, or testing authority.
 Learn more about sending your marks.